-In the current study, we conducted a quasi-experimental study to examine a collaborative, community-based service model that involved a supportive housing provider and a MCO compared to a comparison group enrolled in the MCO.
+In the current study, we conducted a quasi-experimental study to examine a collaborative, community-based service model that involved a service-enriched affordable housing provider and a MCO compared to a comparison group enrolled in the MCO.
 Our primary outcomes were use of healthcare services and costs.